GoogleCloudPlatform/cluster-toolkit/community/modules/compute/schedmd-slurm-gcp-v5-partition/README.md

 which zone the compute VM instances will be created in through the `zone_policy_allow` and `zone_policy_deny` variables.

-As an example, the following module will show preference for zones `us-central1-a` and `us-central1-b` while explicitly not allowing any VM instances to be created in `us-central1-f`:
+As an example, see the the following module: will show preference for zones `us-central1-a` and `us-central1-b` while explicitly not allowing any VM instances to be created in `us-central1-f`

 ```yaml
 - id: partition-with-zone-policy